The Ergobaby All-Position Omni 360 baby carrier is quickly becoming Australia's most popular baby carrier and for good reason.

 Is the Front-Outward position ergonomic for the baby?

 Yes, the Ergobaby 360 Carrier ensures that babies are seated in the ergonomically correct, frog-leg position with knees even to hips, and a rounded spine.
 This is true for all four carry positions.
 The bucket seat ensures baby’s back will be curved – not arched, allowing baby to always be seated in an ergonomic position with all four carry positions.
 The seat also allows the baby’s bottom to be fully supported and prevents pressure on baby’s crotch area.

 Is forward facing comfortable for parents?

-Although Ergobaby have designed the carrier to distribute baby’s weight as well as possible, parents will always find that inward leaning (front inward, hip, back) will be most comfortable for parents.
+Although this baby carrier has been designed to distribute baby’s weight as well as possible, parents will always find that inward leaning (front inward, hip, back) will be most comfortable for parents.
 If parents become uncomfortable with their baby in the front-outward position, they can quickly and easily and quickly transition their baby to one of the other three carry positions.

 Can I alternate between front-inward and front-outward positions with the carrier on?

 Yes you can!
 Just make sure you support your baby securely as you switch between the black/grey buttons on the bucket seat.
 Please note that the online video instructions found in 'video tab' button in each Ergobaby product listing show how you can move a baby from outward facing to inward facing without the need to put baby down.